almostearthling/whenever/README.md

 **Whenever** is a simple task scheduler capable of executing _tasks_ (OS commands and _Lua_ scripts) according to specific _conditions_.
 Conditions are of various types: depending on time (both intervals or specific more-or-less defined instants), execution of OS commands or _Lua_ scripts, changes in specific files and directories, session inactivity, DBus signals or property checks[^1].
 The scheduler intends to be as lightweight as possible in terms of used computational resources, and to run at a low priority level.

-Configuration is provided to the scheduler via a TOML file, which must contain all definitions for conditions and associated tasks, as well as events that the scheduler should listen to.
+Configuration is provided to the scheduler via a [TOML](https://toml.io/) file, which must contain all definitions for conditions and associated tasks, as well as events that the scheduler should listen to.

 Ideally, **Whenever** is the successor of the _Python_ based [_When_](https://github.com/almostearthling/when-command) scheduler, with the intention of being cross platform, more efficient and as least resource-consuming as possible.
 It also gained some features (eg. _Lua_ scripting) that _When_ did not have, at no cost in terms of performance since **Whenever** is a self-contained, optimized, and thin executable instead of being an interpreted program.

-Although a command line application, it is designed for desktops - therefore it should be executed via a controlling GUI wrapper.
+Although a command line application, it is designed for desktops -- therefore it should be executed via a controlling GUI wrapper.

 ## Introduction

 The purpose of **Whenever** is to provide the user, possibly without administrative credentials, the ability to define conditions that do not only depend on time, but also on particular states of the session, result of commands run in a shell, execution of _Lua_ scripts, or other events that may occur while the system is being used.
 This scheduler is a terminal (or console, on Windows) application, however it is meant to run in the background without interaction with the user.
 The application is able to produce detailed logs, so that the user can review what the application is doing or has done.

 Just like its predecessor, **Whenever** overlaps to some extent with the standard _cron_ scheduler on Unix, and with the _Task Scheduler_ on Windows.
-However this scheduler tries to be more flexible - although less precise than _cron_ - and to function as an alternative to more complex solutions that could be implemented using the system-provided schedulers.
+However this scheduler tries to be more flexible -- although less precise than _cron_ -- and to function as an alternative to more complex solutions that could be implemented using the system-provided schedulers.
 The **Whenever** approach is to perform certain tasks after a condition is met, in a relaxed fashion: this means that the tasks might not be performed _exactly_ in the instant that marks the condition verification, but _after_ such verification instead.
 Thus this scheduler is not intended as a replacement for the utilities provided by the operating system: it aims at providing an easy solution to those who need to automatically perform some actions depending on other situations or events that may occur.

-Also, **Whenever** tries to be as cross-platform as possible: until now, all features are available on all supported operating systems -- although in some cases part of these features (DBus support, for example) can be of little or no use on some supported environments.
-In opposition to its predecessor, **Whenever** tries to be the smallest possible in terms of resource cosumption (especially CPU and RAM), and, since it does not interact with the user normally, it should be able to run at the lowest possible priority.
-For this reason, **Whenever** does not implement a GUI by itself: on the contrary, it implements a simple _stdin_-based interface that is mostly aimed at interacting with an independent _wrapper_.
-Also, no _persistence_ is implemented in this scheduler: the only form of supported persistence is the use of a simple configuration file that, as many modern tools do, uses the well known [TOML](https://toml.io/) format[^2].
+Also, **Whenever** aims at being cross-platform: until now, all features are available on all supported operating systems -- although in some cases part of these features (DBus support, for example) can be of little or no use on some supported environments.
+In opposition to its predecessor, **Whenever** tries to be conservative in terms of resource cosumption (especially CPU and RAM), and, since it does not interact with the user normally, it should be able to run at low priority.
+Therefore, **Whenever** does not implement a GUI by itself: on the contrary, it implements a simple _stdin_-based interface that is mostly aimed at interacting with an independent _wrapper_.
+Also, no _persistence_ is implemented in this version.
+The actions to perform are loaded every time at startup by means of a simple configuration file that, as many modern tools do, uses the well known TOML format[^2].

-A very lightweight cross-platform wrapper is provided, written in C++ and using the [wxWidgets](https://www.wxwidgets.org/) GUI library: it is designed to implement the least possible functionality and to just show an icon in the system tray area, from which it is possible to stop the scheduler, and to pause/resume the condition checks and therefore the execution of tasks that would derive from them.
+A very lightweight cross-platform wrapper is provided, written in C++ and using the [wxWidgets](https://www.wxwidgets.org/) GUI library: it has been designed to implement the bare minimum of functionality and to just show an icon in the system tray area, from which it is possible to stop the scheduler, and to pause/resume the condition checks and therefore the execution of tasks that would derive from them.
 The lightweight wrapper also hides the console window on Windows environments.
 Due to the use of _stdin_/_stdout_ for communication, it is possible to build more elaborate wrappers in any language, at the expense of a larger occupation of the resources but possibly without drawbacks in terms of performance, as the scheduler runs in a separate task anyway.
-The _Python_ based _When_ utility had an occupation in RAM of about 70MB on Ubuntu Linux, and could noticeably use the CPU: this version, written in the [_Rust_](https://www.rust-lang.org/) programming language, needs around 1.5MB of RAM on Windows[^3].
+The _Python_ based _When_ utility had an occupation in RAM of about 70MB on Ubuntu Linux using a not-too-populated configuration file, and could noticeably use the CPU: this version, written in the [_Rust_](https://www.rust-lang.org/) programming language, needs around 1.5MB of RAM on Windows[^3] when using a configuration file that tests all possible types of _task_, _condition_, and _event_ supported on the platform.
 Nevertheless, **Whenever** is fully multithreaded, condition checks have no influence on each other and, when needed, may run concurrently.
-Consequential task execution also happens in full parallelism - with the exception of tasks that, per configuration, _must_ run sequentially.
+Consequential task execution also happens in full parallelism -- with the exception of tasks that, per configuration, _must_ run sequentially.

 ## Features